Land reform in North Vietnam: Background

-Basically, Chinese advisory groups had a double mission.
+Essentially, Chinese advisory groups had a double mission.
 The most important one was to provide advice on military affairs.
-After winning victories in a series of military campaigns with considerable help from August 1950 onward, the DRV not only gradually turned around the war situation but also expanded its controlled areas.
+After winning victories in a series of military campaigns, with considerable assistance from August 1950 onward, the DRV not only gradually turned the war situation around but also expanded its controlled areas.
 This conducive environment facilitated the DRV to carry out its land reform plan.

 As a government dominated by the communists, land reform was an integral part of its revolution.
-After its first trial failed in the 1930s, Vietnamese communists never had a real chance to carry it out, even during a long time after the foundation of the DRV.
+After its first trial failed in the 1930s, Vietnamese communists never had a real chance to carry it out, even for a long time after the foundation of the DRV.
 For the sake of war, communist slogans were even diminished.
 Instead, they needed support from landowners and landlords.
-However, Chinese assistance outweighed domestic support from feudal classes and communism was re-emphasized.
-The Indochinese party was divided along national lines and the Vietnamese Worker's party (VWP) was officially formed in early 1951.
+However, Chinese assistance outweighed domestic support from feudal classes, and communism was re-emphasised.
+The Indochinese party was divided along national lines, and the Vietnamese Workers' Party (VWP) was officially formed in early 1951.
 Simultaneously, land reform was put on its agenda.
 More comprehensive and stricter land policies were formulated, and class struggle was emphasized as inseparable from the military struggle for the first time.

-On the other hand, the French and American-sponsored Quoc Gia Viet Nam (the State of Vietnam) emerged and was recognized by western powers.
+On the other hand, the French and American-sponsored State of Vietnam (later South Vietnam) emerged in 1949 and was recognized by Western powers.
 Particularly after the Bao Dai interval, the DRV faced a competent rival regime which contested its monopolistic representation of the Vietnamese people.
-In this situation, Truong Chinh in his report to the party Congress in 1951 pointed out that as soon as the Bao Dai regime was set up, the landlord class aligned itself with the State of Vietnam.
+In this situation, Truong Chinh, in his report to the party Congress in 1951, pointed out that as soon as the Bao Dai regime was set up, the landlord class aligned itself with the State of Vietnam.

 Excepting international and domestic political factors, as Bernard B. Fall pointed out, land reform was also necessary for economic reasons.
-90 percent of the population lived by agriculture, but the problem was the enormous population pressure put upon the relatively small fertile areas.
+90 per cent of the population lived by agriculture, but the problem was the enormous population pressure put upon the relatively small fertile areas.
 In the Red River delta, 9 million people were crowded into an area of 5790 square miles.
-The majority of population under the DRV were peasants but did not have land to till, which was an unjust situation.
+The majority of the population under the DRV were peasants but did not have land to till, which was an unjust situation.

-After the end of WWII in Indochina, people suffered a lot from famine and lack of sufficient food due to continuous conflict.
+After the end of WWII in Indochina, people suffered greatly from famine and a lack of sufficient food due to ongoing conflict.
 Improving their welfare would consolidate the Viet Minh's regime by garnering more support.
-Collective ownership as a palliative to landlessness has been a century-old practice throughout Vietnam and as for individuals, they were deprived of rice fields and had to turn to support from communal land.
+Collective ownership as a palliative to landlessness has been a century-old practice throughout Vietnam, and individuals were deprived of rice fields and had to turn to communal land for support.